Vin Burnham: Creature creations

-A Skeksis character puppet from The Dark Crystal.

 Alongside her work with Acheson, Burnham worked with Jim Henson's Creature Shop.
 The company (then known as the Jim Henson Organization) had a London workshop with a state-of-the-art foam lab and animatronics team, based in Hampstead.
 Burnham's first film project with the Creature Shop was The Dark Crystal (1982).
 Burnham was on the Skeksis unit, created the theatrical garments worn by the evil characters.
 The design of the characters was set by Brian Froud's illustrations, and Burnham and team had to translate those drawings into three-dimensional, practical costumes for the enormous puppet characters.
 Burnham returned to the Creature Shop for Henson's next major film project, Labyrinth, contributing to costumes including the Riding Goblins and the cloak for Jareth.

 This experience working with animatronic creatures led to Burnham's commission to design Aslan, the lion hero of The Chronicles of Narnia, for the BBC's three-part adaptation first broadcast in 1988.
 The costume started with life casts of the two performers (Ailsa Berk and William Todd Jones) who would be inside the lion, performing the body and operating the mechanical elements.
 A weight-bearing lion's skeleton structure for Aslan's body made from nylon and aluminium rod and sheet was supported on backpacks, and covered with a foam musculature.
 Burnham collaborated with creature designer Niki Lyons to develop this strong but lightweight body.
 Burnham, Lyons and Alli Eynon sculpted the head in clay, with consideration for the animatronics that would animate the eyes, jaw and snarl based onto Aslan's 'skull' by animatronics designer Tim Rose.
 The fur covering was a combination of flocking for his face, knotted yak hair and pig's bristles (used for making paint brushes).